-Let me start by clarifying something.
+Let me start by clarifying something before we ever get started.
 This recipe is technically "popped quinoa' and not puffed quinoa as you might see in stores.
 The puffed quinoa is a mechanical process that cannot be repeated at home.

 It only takes 2 things to make puffed quinoa, both are easy to find and there is a good chance both are in your house right now.
 Let me list and explain.